pchalamet/SmartBuildSystem/README.md

 # Commands
 You can create a workspace using `sbs init <folder>`.
 Inside this workspace, you can clone all repositories using `sbs clone *`.
-Note this a wildcard.
+Note this is a wildcard.